 You can sweeten the peanut or almond butter using jaggery, sugar, honey or maple syrup.
 Some people also flavour it with vanilla.
 But if you want to create a spread like Nutella or Hersheys, buy compound milk chocolate and melt it using the double boiler method.
 Then, mix the almond/peanut butter with the melted chocolate.
 It is not as healthy as pure peanut or almond butter.
 But, is still far better than store-bought choco spreads.

 It would be a good idea to make peanut and almond butter in small batches as we don’t use any preservatives in this method.
 If you store it in the refrigerator, the spread will harden up.
 So, it is better to store it on the countertop.
-If at all you store in the refrigerator and it gets hardened, immerse the jar in hot water for a while and the spread will melt.
+If at all you store it in the refrigerator and it gets hardened, immerse the jar in hot water for a while and the spread will melt.
 Spread it on bread or chapati and it could be a good snack for your kids to take to school!

 If you are adding compound chocolate, avoid adding any other sweetener as the compound chocolate itself will add sufficient sweetness to it.